Psalm 1: Text

+The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint, the Latin text in the Vulgate and the English translation from the King James Version.
+Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.

 Uses

 Judaism

 Psalms 1, 2, 3, and 4 are recited on Yom Kippur night after Maariv.

-Verse 1 is quoted in the Mishnah in Pirkei Avot (3:2), wherein Haninah ben Teradion explains that a group of people that does not exchange words of Torah is an example of the psalm's "company of scoffers".

-Psalm 1 is recited to prevent a miscarriage.
+Verse 1 is quoted in the Mishnah in Pirkei Avot 3:2, wherein Rabbi Haninah ben Teradion explains that a group of people that does not exchange words of Torah is an example of the psalm's "company of scoffers".
+Psalm 1 is also recited to prevent a miscarriage.

-In the Talmud (Berakhot 10a) it is stated that Psalm 1 and Psalm 2 were counted as one composition and David's favorite as he used the word "ashrei" ("blessed") in the opening phrase of Psalm 1 (ashrei ha′ish) and the closing phrase of Psalm 2 (ashrei kol choso vo).
+In the Talmud (Berakhot 10a), it is stated that Psalm 1 and Psalm 2 were counted as one composition and David's favorite as he used the word "ashrei" ("blessed") in the opening phrase of Psalm 1 (ashrei ha′ish) and the closing phrase of Psalm 2 (ashrei kol choso vo).

 Christianity

 In the Church of England's Book of Common Prayer, Psalm 1 is appointed to be read on the morning of the first day of the month.
 English poet John Milton translated Psalm 1 into English verse in 1653.
-Scottish poet Robert Burns wrote a paraphrase of it, referring to "the man, in life wherever plac'd, ... who walks not in the wicked's way, nor learns their guilty lore!"
+Scottish poet Robert Burns wrote a paraphrase of the psalm, referring to "the man, in life wherever plac'd, ... who walks not in the wicked's way, nor learns their guilty lore!"
+The Presbyterian Scottish Psalter of 1650 rewords the psalm in a metrical form that can be sung to a tune set to the common meter.

 Some see the Law and the work of the Messiah set side by side in Psalms 1 and 2, 18 and 19, 118 and 119.
 They see the law and the Messiah opening the book of Psalms.

-Book 1 of the Psalms begins and ends with 'the blessed man': the opening in Psalms 1–2 and the closing in Psalms 40–41.
+Book 1 of the Psalms begins and ends with "the blessed man": the opening in Psalms 1–2 and the closing of Psalms 40–41.
 Theologian Hans Boersma notes that "beautifully structured, the first book concludes just as it started".
 Many see the 'blessed man being Jesus'.

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Prime.